 The sole shareholder of the Company is The Ultima World DMCC (former FG BCS Ltd).
 The Ultima World DMCC is registered Unit No: AG--PF-23, AG Tower, Plot No: JLT-PH1-I1A, Jumeirah Lakes Towers, Dubai, United Arab Emirates.
-The ultimate controlling party is the individual Oleg Mikhasenko, a resident of Russia.
+The ultimate beneficial owner is the individual Oleg Mikhasenko.